Muhammad Yasir (javelin thrower)

 Muhammad Yasir Sultan (born 1 May 1998) is a Pakistani javelin thrower.
-He won a bronze medal at the 2023 Asian Championships in the men's javelin event.
+He won the bronze medal at the 2023 Asian Championships.

 Career

-Muhammad Yasir gained his first international experience in 2016, when he took sixth place at the Asian Junior Championships in Ho Chi Minh City with a throw of 67.02 m.
+Yasir made his international debut at the 2016 Asian Junior Championships in Ho Chi Minh City, where he finished sixth with a throw of 67.02 m.

-The following year, he finished eighth at the Islamic Solidarity Games in Baku with a throw of 65.20 m and was subsequently eliminated in the qualifying round of the Summer Universiade in Taipei with a throw of 66.79 m.
+At the 2017 Islamic Solidarity Games in Baku, he finished eighth with a throw of 65.20 m.
+Later at the Universiade in Taipei, he finished 22nd among 27 athletes in the qualification round with a throw of 66.79 m and did not advance into the final.

-In 2022, he clinched the gold medal at the 2nd Imam Reza Cup with a 74.83 m throw.
+He won the gold medal at the 2022 Imam Reza Cup in Mashhad with a 74.83 m throw.

-In 2023, he won the bronze medal at the Asian Championships in Bangkok with a new personal best of 79.93 m, behind Genki Dean of Japan and D. P. Manu of India.
-In October, he took fourth place at the Asian Games in Hangzhou with a throw of 78.13 m.
+In 2023, he won the bronze medal at the Asian Championships in Bangkok with a personal best of 79.93 m.
+In October, he narrowly missed the podium with a fourth-place finish at the Asian Games in Hangzhou with a throw of 78.13 m.
+Later the same month, he finished fourth at the Asian Throwing Championships in Mokpo, with a throw of 72.64 m.

-In 2024, he earned silver with a throw of 78.10 m at the Asian Throwing Championships in Mokpo, South Korea.
+He won the silver medal with a throw of 78.10 m at the 2024 Asian Throwing Championships in Mokpo.

-In 2025, he took eighth place at the Asian Championships in Gumi with a throw of 75.39 m.
-He also earned the bronze medal at the 2025 Asian Throwing Championships in Mokpo, South Korea, with a season-best throw of 77.43 m.
-He clinched the silver medal at the 2025 Islamic Solidarity Games with a 76.04 m throw.
+In 2025, he finished eighth at the Asian Championships in Gumi with a throw of 75.39 m.
+He also won the bronze medal at the 2025 Asian Throwing Championships in Mokpo, with a season-best throw of 77.43 m.
+At the 2025 Islamic Solidarity Games in Riyadh, he won the silver medal with a throw of 76.04 m.

+At the 2026 Commonwealth Games in Glasgow, he failed to qualify for the final after producing a season-best effort of 74.36 m on his final attempt in the qualification round to finish 14th overall.